China

 Intelligent, Networked Equipment Optimizes Assets

 Imagine every piece of equipment monitoring its own operation, including uptime, downtime, dwell-time, energy usage, malfunction and repair-time.
-Technologies exist right now that can do that in order to help end-users optimize their
+Technologies exist right now that can do that in order to help end-users optimize their assets.

 Published by Automation World - November 2003.